 Flashpoint features a world gone to shit because Barry Allen went back in time and saved his mother from Thawne.
 Yes, really.
 Barry Allen fixing what we all knew was broken somehow turned the world into a shithole.
 In this new universe, Barry was never the Flash, and the world is on the brink of war and everyone is dark and edgy.
-Batman is Thomas Wayne and uses guns, Superman was kept prisoner by the world government for his entire life, Wonder Woman is a raging, man-hating berserker, Aquaman is equally angry and sinks continents, and so on.
+Batman is a murderous Thomas Wayne who uses guns, Superman was kept prisoner by the world government for his entire life, Wonder Woman is a raging, man-hating berserker, Aquaman is equally angry and sinks continents, and so on.
 Oh, and somehow, Eobard Thawne is still the Reverse-Flash, the excuse being that he was running through the time stream when Barry stopped his past self, and thus was protected from the changes to the timeline… this makes no sense.
 It’s always been key to Thawne’s character that he needs Barry to become the Flash, as Thawne himself was inspired by Barry in all his incarnations.
 It’s why Thawne can’t just kill Barry as a child.
 Thawne says Barry sucked the entire Speed Force into himself and this somehow shattered the lives of his friends, but how this even works, I don’t know, because even the Justice Society seems to have never existed despite coming before Barry.
 And this also ignores that thing up top that you can’t change the past via time-travel in the DC Universe.

-Oh, and of course we barely get any insight or turmoil from Barry throughout this story — unlike the TV show — or any reflection on the Flash family being his new family or anything — because that would make his post-Flashpoint self seem like kind of an asshole for rebooting everyone out of existence — so it’s all just… stuff happening!
+Oh, and of course we barely get any insight or turmoil from Barry throughout this story (unlike the TV show) or any reflection on the Flash family being his new family or anything — because that would make his post-Flashpoint self seem like kind of an asshole for rebooting everyone out of existence — so it’s all just… stuff happening!
 The only scenes that really mean anything emotionally are his farewell to Thomas Wayne and his farewell to his mother.
 Both of which are in the last issue.